Clipper card: Mobile wallets

 On April 15, 2021, the Clipper mobile app for iOS was released, and Clipper became available in Apple Wallet, joining other transit cards such as Suica, Pasmo, and TAP.
 Supported devices include iPhone 8 or later and Apple Watch Series 3 or later.
 Customers can create new virtual Clipper cards or transfer their existing plastic Clipper cards to Apple Wallet by using their iPhone's built-in NFC reader.

 On May 19, 2021, the Clipper mobile app was released for Android, and Clipper became available in Google Pay.
 Phones must have an NFC chip and be running Android 5.0 (Lollipop) or later to be used for mobile payment.

 Physical Clipper cards transferred to mobile wallets can no longer be reloaded or used to pay for fares, but will continue to work as keys to unlock Bay Wheels bikes and BikeLink bike lockers (see "Clipper card" above).
 TransLink cards cannot be directly transferred to mobile wallets, as they cannot be read by the NFC reader inside a mobile phone.
 Clipper cards with a San Francisco State University Gator Pass or VTA SmartPass also cannot be transferred to mobile wallets.

-Clipper 2.0

-The MTC is in the process of upgrading the back-end and fare reader technology of the Clipper system under the Clipper 2.0 project.
-It is projected to add features to the Clipper system such as support for paying fare with credit cards that support contactless payment, and adding the ability for families to manage multiple cards under a single account.
-Additionally, the new system will allow transit operators to offer new kinds of fare structures that could benefit riders such as special fare discounts or fare capping.
-Specifically, the MTC plans to deploy a regional reduced cost or free transfer policy that would allow riders to transfer from a service on one transit agency to another without paying the full fare on both legs of the journey.